1. Check tyre pressures once per month

 4. Give yourself time

 I’m sure we’ve all been in cars with other people and thought their driving style may be a little suspect.
 But it’s important to self-reflect, too.
-Looking ahead at traffic lights so you roll gently up to a red, opposed to breaking heavily, as well as adopting a similar, gentle driving style for roundabouts and corners could help your fuel economy substantially.
+Looking ahead at traffic lights so you roll gently up to a red, opposed to braking heavily, as well as adopting a similar, gentle driving style for roundabouts and corners could help your fuel economy substantially.

 One of the major barriers to a gentle driving style is being in a rush.
 Give yourself an extra five or ten minutes and you’ll find it much easier to manage your driving style.